bcole808/wp-social-metrics-tracker/README.md

 ### Q: What social networks are measured?

-A: Facebook, Twitter, LinkedIn, StumbleUpon, Pinterest, and Google+.
+A: Facebook, LinkedIn, StumbleUpon, Pinterest, and Google+.
+Twitter used to be available, but Twitter has removed their API.

 ### Q: When is the data updated?